 I joined the Drexel Fencing Club simply because of sheer curiosity and wanting to try my hand at a new and different sport.
 Little did I know that it would make my first-year experience exponentially better.

 My chapter, the Epsilon Phi Chapter of Delta Sigma Theta Sorority, Inc. was chartered on March 27, 1966, and is always working on a number of events with a focus on uplifting, informing, and educating the community.

 Drexel Athletics are a big part of campus culture.
-Each year, more than 9,000 students participate in club or intramural sports.
+Each year, more than 8,000 students, faculty, and staff participate in Drexel’s recreation programs.
 The list of athletic opportunities is extensive, including everything from ultimate Frisbee and track to rugby and water polo.
 The number of options available and the level of participation are limited only by the interest of each student.

 Drexel Fight Song